orsonteodoro/oiledmachine-overlay/SECURITY.md

   year(s) it was reported, or if those versions are EOL.
 If it was EOL, note it so we can bump the package.

-If you make a report, there is a chance it will be ignored or closed.
+If you make a report, there is a chance it will be ignored or closed so don't be offended.

 The report may be done via issue request but only if it contains no sensitive information and no personal attacks.